-Halogen, HID, or LED.
+Halogen, HID or LED.
 What is best for high beams in the 5th Gen 4Runner?

 Cheap and effective, but not very bright and poor color tint.
-Old technology that is good enough for automotive manufacturers, but not good enough for a vehicle enthusiast.
+Old technology is that good enough for automotive manufacturers, but not good enough for a vehicle enthusiast.

 HID (High-Intensity Discharge)

 Also known as xenon bulbs.
 Much brighter than halogen bulbs, and more color options are available such as pure white.

 The problem with HID bulbs for high beam use is the warm-up time.
 When HID’s first turn on they have a noticeable warm-up time before they reach full brightness, usually around 10 seconds.

 The color temperature, or kelvin, will also shift some during the warm-up.
 This is not a problem when using them in low beams, but with high beams, you are often switching them on and off briefly.

 HID’s are sometimes used as high beams, but usually, only in-stock vehicles that have a housing specifically designed for it.
 In this case, an actuator inside the housing moves a mirror or the bulb itself to allow the light to travel above the cut-off line.

 Until somewhat recently, HID bulbs have been brighter than aftermarket LED bulbs.
 However, with new LED chips, drivers, and forced air fan cooling technology, LED’s are pulling ahead.